dennissxz/data-science-handbook/34-clustering/41-gaussian-mixtures.md

 ## Model Selection ($K$)

-Straw man idea: Choose K to maximize the likelihood
+Straw man idea: Choose $K$ to maximize the likelihood
-- Result: A separate, tiny Gaussian for each training example • In the limit Σ → 0, this yields infinite likelihood
+- Result: A separate, tiny Gaussian for each training example
+- In the limit $\Sigma \rightarrow 0$, this yields infinite likelihood

 Consider the number of parameters in a Gaussian mixture model $\mathcal{M}$ with $K$ components and dimensionality $D$.